Inheritance Tax in Malta: What UK Homeowners Need to Know

 As a UK homeowner with assets in Malta, understanding the implications of inheritance tax is crucial for protecting your estate.
 Inheritance tax is levied on the estate of someone who has passed away, including their property, possessions, and money.

-The standard rate is 40% on the part of the estate above the tax-free threshold.
+The standard rate is 40% on the part of the estate above the outside the scope of IHT threshold.
 We guide you through the complexities of Malta inheritance tax and provide expert advice on safeguarding your legacy.

 Our team is dedicated to helping you navigate the intricacies of estate planning in Malta to ensure that your assets are protected and distributed according to your wishes.